The Max Headroom Incident: Chicago’s Creepiest TV Hack

 But look again.

-Everything the Max Headroom pirate did was media.
-Mimicry.
-Parody.
+Everything the Max Headroom pirate did was media: mimicry, parody.
 From Coca-Cola slogans to local sports anchors, he chewed up the media landscape and spit it back out, warped and wild.

 He wasn’t just mocking Max Headroom.

-He was becoming him.
+He was becoming him in some weird way.

 Because in that moment, something we thought was stable (our TVs, our routines, our sense of normal) was hijacked.
-Not by terrorists.
-Not by corporations.
+Not by terrorists, and not by the corporations who normally hijack our lives, but by a ghost in the machine.

-But few have felt as personal.
+But few have felt as personal and bizarre.

-It was about presence.
+It was about a strange presence.

 Echoes in the Internet Age

-And yet…the mystery lives.
+And yet…the mystery lives on.

-Maybe the point was always to disappear.
+Maybe the point was always to disappear and never claim the act.

 Portable Radio Frequency (RF) Detector